Pattiseema

-Pattiseema is a village in Polavaram mandal of East Godavari district, Andhra Pradesh, India.
+Pattiseema is a village in Polavaram mandal of Eluru district, Andhra Pradesh, India.
 It is located on the bank of the River Godavari.
 It is a site of historical importance for Hindus.
 Famous temple named Sri Veerabhadra Swamy Temple is picturesquely located on a hillock known as Devakuta Parvatha located on an island in the midst of Godavari River.
 Pattiseema has a railway junction connecting major cities.